kollegorna/labs.kollegorna.se/README.md

 ## Deployment

-The master branch is automatically deployed with Codeship.
+The master branch is automatically deployed with Codeship